tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/git-exercise/README.md

    ```
    If you picture yourself in the future, after completing this course, what do you see?
 And how would that affect your life?

-   Do you have any prior knowledge in programming?
+   Do you have any prior knowledge of programming?

    What's your favorite way to treat yourself?